 College & Career Center, Room 125 (between the front office and guidance)

 Searching for and applying to colleges is an exciting part of high school.
 Use this site, get familiar with your Naviance Family Connection account, take an interest inventory survey, discover your passion, and have fun!
-Ask to get your Naviance Family Connection account activated by your guidance counselor or Mrs. Waugh.
+Ask to get your Naviance Family Connection account activated by your guidance counselor or Mrs. Martinez.
 Click on the link below to access:

 The Ponte Vedra High School code for SAT and ACT registration is 102180.
 Students should enter this code on all SAT and ACT registrations.
 This allows the school to receive a copy of the scores for student records.